 Customer acquisition methods can be broken up into a variety of different types: paid and free, inbound and outbound, etc. So, how will you work out the best methods for your business and adapt your strategy to maximise results?

 The most important thing you can do in your customer acquisition strategy is to ensure visibility.
+To do this, always put data at the foundation of your customer acquisition strategy.
 The easier it is to see what’s happening behind the channels, the better you can see what’s working and make decisions on how to move forward.

 The bottom line?